Licensed Independent Clinical Social Worker, LICSW

 Specialties & expertise

 Amy Sterling-Bratt is a Licensed Clinical Social Worker in Lexington, MA who specializes in anxiety, depression, trauma, relationships, and life transitions.
 She has extensive experience treating a wide range of issues, having been in private practice for over 30 years.
-For those clients who enjoy the company of dogs, Milo, Amy's hypoallergenic dog, is available to join in on sessions.
+Milo, Amy's hypoallergenic dog, joins most therapy sessions

 Amy has experience working with young adults, adults, couples, parents, and seniors, and has spent recent years working with undergraduate and graduate students from Princeton University.